aaronschachter/ANCInnovation-TextIt/docs/README.md

 POST /api/v1/inbox
 ```

-This endpoint is still under construction, but will be used within flows to forward inbound messages to external services.
+This endpoint accepts a TextIt flow event, and fetches the contact information of the sender to forward the message and profile data to external services.

 It currently only supports forwarding messages to a [Zapier webhook](https://zapier.com/help/doc/how-get-started-webhooks-zapier), but could be extended to other services like email, Slack, etc via a `destination` query parameter (e.g. `POST /api/v1/inbox?destination=slack`).